-REPP works to mobilise private sector development activity – and investment – in small to medium-sized projects (typically up to 25MW), and is supported with £148m funding from the UK’s Department for Business, Energy and Industrial Strategy (BEIS) and the International Climate Finance initiative.
+REPP works to mobilise private sector development activity – and investment – in small to medium-sized projects (typically up to 25MW), and is supported with £148m funding from the UK’s International Climate Finance through the Department for Business, Energy and Industrial Strategy (BEIS).

 The original concept for the programme was developed by UN Environment and the European Investment Bank in response to the UN’s Sustainable Energy for All initiative.